noodlefrenzy/CognitiveServicesTutorial/README.md

 # Goals

-The goal of the Cognitive Services track for the AI Immersion Workshop are to give Build attendees the opportunity to build an end-to-end scenario using Cognitive Services and other Microsoft Azure technologies in tandem, proving that the whole is greater than the sum of its parts.
+The goal of the Cognitive Services track for the AI Immersion Workshop is to give Build attendees the opportunity to build an end-to-end scenario using Cognitive Services and other Microsoft Azure technologies in tandem, proving that the whole is greater than the sum of its parts and providing a code-base to build on well after the session is over.

 # Scenario